Bootjack/historead/DEVLOG.md

       }]
     },

 The backend now has an `/api/events/:id` delete endpoint, which only serves to highlight the need for some sort of layer in between the API server and the database.
-Ideally, it would take some sort of consensus from multiple users before an event is actually deleted.
+Ideally, it would take a consensus from multiple users before an event is actually deleted.
 Moving ahead with modifying, tagging, and grouping events will make this increasingly necessary.

 In the React application, I challenged myself to better understand the problem that a flux data store like Redux solves, and so I avoided using any existing library for that concern.
 Instead, I introduced the concept of connectors that manage subscriptions to different sets of data and also expose methods to alter those datasets by sending requests to the backend.
 I'm pretty pleased with the pattern I came up with.
 The `connectEvents` function will wrap any React component and provide it with an `events` property that will update any time new events are fetched from the connector.
 To support multiple simultaneous collections of events from the same connector, there is also a `channel` argument provided when a component subscribes.
 Otherwise, it would be impossible to show two separate lists of events side-by-side to compare two different categories (like, historical events next to episodes of a TV show).